bkelly16/45Drives/README.md

 * Setup networking, Internet connection required
 * Update system
-* Only preconfig file is required
+* Only preconfig file is required for install
 * Execute on each server
  * ./preconfig